-Fire Design Solutions’ experience in the residential sector has enabled our team to build strong relationships with the UK’s leading developers, allowing us to work on some of the country’s most high profile developments.
+Fire Design Solutions’ experience in the supplying residential smoke ventilation has enabled our team to build strong relationships with the UK’s leading developers, allowing us to work on some of the country’s most high profile developments.

 The extraction of smoke in any residential development is vital for the safety of its occupants as well as access for the fire service.

 With cities becoming more densely populated than ever, and developers having to build upwards, the requirements for highly efficient residential smoke ventilation systems have never been so strict.

 Depending on a building’s designs, we offer two main types of smoke ventilation systems – natural smoke ventilation systems and mechanical smoke ventilation systems (MSVS).
 Whilst they both boast a number of benefits, there are a variety of factors that must be taken into consideration when deciding on the most appropriate system.

 As stated under Approved Document Part B (ADB), a natural ventilation system is the primary system used to satisfy Building Regulations.

 By utilising windows/vents, automatic opening vents (AOV) or, where there is no external wall, a vertical smoke shaft, a natural system uses the wind and thermal buoyancy (where hot air rises and draws in colder, denser air) to remove smoke.

 One of the main benefits of a natural system is its simplicity.
 The limited components required for this system makes it the cheaper smoke venting solution, as well as limiting its noise pollution, removing the requirement for acoustic silencers and keeping overall costs to a minimum.

 By taking this code-compliant approach, developers reduce the risk of building control finding the fire safety system to be insufficient, which may add to overall construction times and costs.